 There is a big range when it comes to this question.
 If you’re cooking a bone in pork shoulder or pork loin like with our pressure cooker Hawaiian pulled pork, cook time about 60 minutes.

 This Ninja Foodi pulled pork used a pork tenderloin which is the most tender, and small, so only 12 minutes was needed.
 With each you want some or all of a natural release to get it really tender.
 These are the ingredients we used here:

 First off, you can season the outside of your protein as you like.
 What we suggest below is just that, a suggestion.
 If I have the ingredients for the best dry rub I will use that almost always.
 I tried to make this pressure cooker pork recipe as simple as humanly possible.
 Bottled bbq sauce was used but of course you can make your own if you’d rather.

 - 3 lbs. is perfect to feed our family of 5

 - Beef broth

-- or water but come on, broth is way better
+- root beer or water but come on, broth or soda is way better

 - chicken broth can be used too, whatever you have on hand

 - Olive oil